BV-BRC/BV-BRC-Docs/docroot/tutorial/comprehensive_genome_analysis/comprehensive_genome_analysis.md

 ### Uploading paired end reads

-Please refer to the Assembly service tutorial for instructions on uploading paired-end reads in the BV-BRC or PATRIC (https://alpha.bv-brc.org/docs/tutorial/genome_assembly/assembly.html).
+Please refer to the [Genome Assembly Service Tutorial](../genome_assembly/assembly.html) for instructions on uploading paired-end reads.

 ### Uploading single reads

-Please refer to the Assembly service tutorial for instructions on uploading single-end reads in the BV-BRC or PATRIC (https://alpha.bv-brc.org/docs/tutorial/genome_assembly/assembly.html).
+Please refer to the [Genome Assembly Service Tutorial](../genome_assembly/assembly.html) for instructions on uploading single-end reads.

 ### Submitting reads that are present at the Sequence Read Archive (SRA)

-Please refer to the Assembly service tutorial for instructions on submitting reads from the SRA  (https://alpha.bv-brc.org/docs/tutorial/genome_assembly/assembly.html).
+Please refer to the [Genome Assembly Service Tutorial](../genome_assembly/assembly.html) for instructions on submitting reads from the SRA.

 ## Selecting a contig file interface for CGA